 In the early days of determining septic system suitability, the State of Maine relied on the perc test.
 The perc test was done by digging a hole in the ground and pouring water in the hole.
 The length of time it took for the water to disappear was the determining factor for suitability and how large a disposal field was needed.
 Getting rid of the water, below ground, was the main focus of septic system designs in those days.
 The faster the water disappeared, the better.
 The perc test was replaced by the process we use today referred to as Site Evaluation.
 The reason for this change was because the perc test worked fairly well if done in the spring or late fall, when groundwater tables were at their seasonal high levels, but didn't work very well when done in the dry summer months.
-A soil would "perc" nicely in August when the groundwater table was high.
+A soil would "perc" nicely in August when the groundwater table was low but the septic system would fail in the spring when the groundwater table was high.
 Our present process of Site Evaluation bases a septic system design on observed soil properties such as soil texture, soil structure, soil consistency (hard pan) and evidence of the seasonal high groundwater table made by observing soil colors.
 By using site evaluation, we can tell how large a disposal field is needed, how deep into or above the ground it can be installed and how high the seasonal high groundwater table is even in the dry summer months.